M2600/keyboard-keymap-editor/README.md

 ## Setup (Linux)

-Linux based systems need to add user account to system group to access USB device.
+Linux based systems need to add user account to some system group to access USB devices.

 ### Ubuntu
 ```shell